Chelsea F.C. Women: Honours

 Chelsea players celebrating winning the 2014–15 FA Women's Cup.

 Chelsea hoisting their sixth FA Cup trophy in 2025.

 Chelsea's first trophy was won during the 1998–99 season, when the team defeated Reading Royals 2–1 in the Berks & Bucks County Cup final.
 The club's first major trophy was the Women's FA Cup, won in 2015.
 In the same year, the club also won its first FA Women's Super League (FA WSL) title.
 After winning the 2021–22 FA WSL, Chelsea became the first team to win the WSL title for three seasons in a row.
-The club's most recent trophy is a sixth Women's FA Cup title, won in 2024–25.
+The club's most recent trophy is a fourth Women's League Cup title, won in 2025–26.